 A happy side benefit of carrying a Bank of America® or Merrill Lynch® credit or debit card is that it qualifies you for free admission to about 225 museums through the Museums on Us® program.
 This benefit applies during the first full weekend of every month to member museums such as the de Young Museum in San Francisco, the Phoenix Art Museum and Detroit’s Motown Museum.

 Look for special circumstances

-During the weekend of the Chicago Marathon last October, the Art Institute of Chicago—ranked the top museum in the world in Trip Advisor’s 2014 Travelers’ Choice awards—offered two free admissions to every runner who showed their finisher’s medal or bib at the ticket desk.
+During the weekend of the Chicago Marathon last October, the Art Institute of Chicago offered discounted admission to every runner who showed their finisher’s medal or bib at the ticket desk.
 If you’re traveling as part of a group tour or for a special event, read the fine print in your information packet to see if you’re eligible for special deals or discounts.

-A 2010 collaboration among the National Endowment for the Arts, the Department of Defense and Blue Star Families resulted in the Blue Star Museums program.
-Now in its 6th year, the program makes admission free for active-duty military personnel and their families to more than 2,000 museums between Memorial Day and Labor Day.
-Participating museums for 2015 will be announced on the website in May, but the 2014 list spanned all 50 states, the District of Columbia, Puerto Rico and America Samoa.
-Museums included the Museum of the Moving Image in Astoria, New York, and the World of Little League in South Williamsport, Pennsylvania.
+A collaboration among the National Endowment for the Arts, the Department of Defense and Blue Star Families resulted in the Blue Star Museums program.
+Running for more than a decade, the program makes admission free for active-duty military personnel and their families to more than 2,000 museums between Armed Forces Day and Labor Day.
+Participating museums for 2022 will be announced on the website in May, but the 2021 list spanned all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+Museums included the Whitney Museum of American Art in New York City, and the Lancaster Science Factory in Lancaster, Pennsylvania.